4th May 2017, 12:00am-12:00am

 ORGANIZING URGENCY: The Climate Crisis & What Should CUNY Do About It?

 Bring your friends, colleagues and students and hear from community and CUNY environmental justice activists and climate scholars.
 Participate in shaping our shared role in addressing the climate crisis.

 23rd Nov 2016, 12:00am-12:00am

 350NYC Monthly Meeting

 350NYC’s Monthly Open Meeting is on the 4th Wed of each month.
-It is held at the New York Society for Ethical Culture, Room #507 Elliott Library, 2 West 64th Street, New York, NY ABOUT 350NYC: 350NYC is the local affiliate of 350.org, a grassroots network of volunteer-run campaigns in over 188 countries working to solve the climate […]
+It is held at the New York Society for Ethical Culture, Room #507 Elliott Library, 2 West 64th Street, New York, NY ABOUT 350NYC: 350NYC is the local affiliate of 350.org, a grassroots network of volunteer-run campaigns in over 188 countries working to […]